-5.2.2 Beneficiary Share of Cost
+5.2.2 Member Share of Cost

-Beneficiaries with a share of cost must meet that share of cost before Medi-Cal will reimburse providers for services rendered to the beneficiary.
-Counties should not submit claims to SD/MC for services provided to beneficiaries who have not met their share of cost, including \$0 claims.
-SD/MC will deny claims submitted for services provided to beneficiaries who have not met their share of cost.
+Members with a share of cost must meet that share of cost before Medi-Cal will reimburse providers for services rendered to the member.
+Counties should not submit claims to SD/MC for services provided to members who have not met their share of cost, including \$0 claims.
+SD/MC will deny claims submitted for services provided to members who have not met their share of cost.

-5.2.3 Beneficiary Eligibility
+5.2.3 Member Eligibility

-Beneficiaries must be enrolled in Medi-Cal during the month in which the service was rendered.
-The Client Identification Number (CIN) uniquely identifies each beneficiary.
-SD/MC verifies that the beneficiary was enrolled in Medi-Cal by matching the CIN reported on the claim with the CIN recorded in MEDS.
+Members must be enrolled in Medi-Cal during the month in which the service was rendered.
+The Client Identification Number (CIN) uniquely identifies each member.
+SD/MC verifies that the member was enrolled in Medi-Cal by matching the CIN reported on the claim with the CIN recorded in MEDS.
 If the CIN reported on the claim does not match a CIN in MEDS, SD/MC will deny the claim.

-SD/MC verifies that the beneficiary was enrolled in Medi-Cal during the month in which the service was rendered by matching the month of service as reported on the claim with the beneficiary's months of eligibility as recorded in MEDS.
-If the beneficiary was not enrolled in Medi-Cal during the month in which the service was rendered, the claim will be denied.
+SD/MC verifies that the member was enrolled in Medi-Cal during the month in which the service was rendered by matching the month of service as reported on the claim with the member's months of eligibility as recorded in MEDS.
+If the member was not enrolled in Medi-Cal during the month in which the service was rendered, the claim will be denied.